DOSYCORPS/pocketwatch-api/source/index.html.md

   <aside class="warning">
     Once you delete a timer you cannot get it back and its execution will stop immediately.
-    You will be recredited for the approximate amount of hits remaining on your timer, so those amount of hits will be added back to your quota for your plan.
   </aside>

 ### HTTP Request